 The Company's Board of Directors relies on its Chief Executive Officer to provide effective leadership and to successfully execute the Company's business plan and strategies.
 Subject to the approval of the Board of Directors, the Compensation Committee establishes Mr. Delamater's base salary, bonuses, and stock option grants in accordance with the Company's compensation philosophy.
 In making its determination of the appropriate base salary, the Compensation Committee reviewed and analyzed surveys of compensation paid to chief executive officers of similarly sized institutions, and it evaluated the performance of Mr. Delamater.
-The Compensation package and to reflect Mr. Delamater's base salary was warranted in order to maintain the competitiveness of the Company's compensation package and to reflect Mr. Delamater's contributions to the Company's growth and operating results.
+The Compensation Committee determined that an increase in Mr. Delamater's base salary was warranted in order to maintain the competitiveness of the Company's compensation package and to reflect Mr. Delamater's contributions to the Company's growth and operating results.
 Overall, the Chief Executive Officer's compensation is in keeping with the average compensation paid to chief executive officers at similarly sized financial institutions.
-In addition, the Compensation Committee determined that, based on Mr. Delamater's past and continued performance, it was appropriate to award incentive stock options to Mr. Delamater.
-The grant of such stock options are viewed by the Compensation Committee as both an award for prior business results and as an incentive to achieve future positive results which directly enhance shareholder value.